Northam Burrows Beach

 Dogs friendly beach?

-Dogs are allowed on the Burrows but a Dogs on Lead by Direction Order is enforced.
-This means if an authorised officer of the Council asks a dog owner to put and keep their dog on lead, they are obliged to do so.
+Dogs are allowed on the section of the Burrows to the east of the lifeguard hut at Sandymere.
+There is also a Dogs on Lead by Direction Order enforced.
+This means if an authorised officer of the Council asks a dog owner to put and keep their dog on lead,

 OS grid ref.